xlccccc/xlbot/README.md

 ```
 Put it in the same folder, fill in relevant contents according to the comments, and run server.py

-If your go cqhttp configuration is normal, the robot can run perfectly
+If your go-cqhttp configuration is normal, the robot can run perfectly

 # robot /help menu
 Enter /help to open this menu